joeljensen/settings/README.md

 		Import the settings.jar in your ide.
 File => Import Settings

-		I am using the following plugins, The important one are Lines Sorter and  Extra Actions
+		I am using the following plugins, The important one are Lines Sorter,  Extra Actions and Database Navigator

+		- Database Navigator
 		- EJS
 		- Javascript Intensions
 		- Ember.js